 Childhood dreams in which I was falling alarmed me enough to make me wake myself up.
 Then one night I deliberately didn’t, to see what would happen.
 It was exhilarating.
 I enjoyed the flight, for that’s what it turned out to be.

 Other dreams were about Cambridge and medical school—King’s College Hospital in Camberwell, south London.
 In these, there was no topographical resemblance to the real thing, then or now.
-Indeed, there was an air of dilapidation, oppression and decay.
+There was a post-apocalyptic air of dilapidation, oppression, grubbiness and decay.
 Buildings were crumbling, streets dirty, pavements littered with rubble.
 Corridors became labyrinths with unattainable goals.
 I was back for resit exams, usually biochemistry or physiology (odd, since the subject I actually failed was pharmacology).
 The really curious thing is that in these dreams I was always aware of thinking “hang on a minute, why do I have to be here?
 I qualified as a doctor in 1975 and I’ve been a Professor of Anatomy?”

 Last night I dreamt I went to Cambridge again, though it was nothing like the real thing.
 In a haze of perplexity and indecision, I’d not found my timetable, so I’d missed three days of lectures and practicals.
 I was already notorious as the only person out of about 250 students who hadn’t attended anything.